WasabiThumb/xplug/README.md

 See the experimental API wiki here: [https://wasabithumb.github.io/xplug/](https://wasabithumb.github.io/xplug/)

 #### Events supported by hook.Add
+Hooks called with hook.Add are called in priority order for each event, until a callback returns a non-nil value.
+If the value is falsy, the event is cancelled.
+If the value is truthy, the event is guaranteed to pass as long as another plugin does not cancel it.
+The priority set in hook.Add only affects when the hook is called in relation to other XPlug hooks, other plugin events can fire before or after all XPlug events.
 Event Name | Arguments | Description
 --: | :-: | :--
 Think | nil | Runs every server tick
 PlayerJoin | Player player, String joinMessage | Called when a player joins PlayerLeave | Player player, String quitMessage | Called when a player quits PlayerChangeWorld | Player player, World a, World b | Called when a player moves between worlds PlayerMove | Player player, Location a, Location b | Called when a player moves within a world.
-This is being refactored to use the Location API instead of individual numbers
 PlayerChat | Player player, String message | Called when a player chats PlayerChangeGameMode | Player player, int previousMode, int newMode | Called when a player changes their game mode PlayerPlaceBlock | Player player, Block block, Block placedAgainst, ItemStack itemInHand | Called when a player places a block